Pat Grigadean

 The three travelers continued on for a distance without speaking.
 After a while they came upon a wide stream.
 They needed to get to the other side, but that posed a problem because, while Amethyst could wade across with his long legs and carry Punjab, Kanabi was not at all certain how to proceed.

 You see, cats, even big ones like Kanabi, are not naturally fond of the water, and the last thing the tiger wanted to do at that moment was to go for a swim.
-He was all set to suggest they walk down the stream and look for a crossing when Amethyst came up with an idea.
+He was all set to suggest they walk down the stream and look for a crossing when Amethyst had an idea.

-“Kanabi, dear friend, why don’t you climb on my back?
-I can easily carry you and Punjab.”
+“Kanabi, my friend, why don’t you climb on my back?
+I can easily carry you and Punjab both.”

 With the promise of a chance to lie down, Kanabi was on the elephant’s back in one great leap.
-Now, it’s a good thing that elephants have such tough hides because at first Kanabi was so frightened, being so far above the ground, that he dug his claws into Amethyst’s back to hold on.
+It’s a good thing that elephants have such tough hides because at first Kanabi was so frightened, being so far above the ground, that he dug his claws into Amethyst’s back to hold on, but it didn’t hurt the elephant a bit.

-Soon, though, he realized he was secure and, like Punjab, relaxed and enjoyed the ride.
+Soon, though, Kanabi realized he was safe and, like Punjab, relaxed and enjoyed the ride.
 After they had crossed the river and made a camp for the night, they began to talk.

-Amethyst explained to Punjab and Kanabi that, when he had traveled with the circus, he had performed before kings and queens, peasants and farmers.
+Amethyst explained to Punjab and Kanabi that, when he had traveled with the circus, he had performed before kings and queens, peasants and farmers, old folks and small children.

 “Yes,” sighed Amethyst, “I have seen the world.”